upasadena/interactive-cyoa-tutorial/docs/mechanics/ids-and-requirements.md

 This option is the inverse of the above, acting as an IF-NOT conditional:

-* IF a Choice is NOT selected, then allow this object to be selected or shown.
+* IF a Choice with this ID is NOT selected, then allow this object to be selected or shown.
-* IF a Choice IS selected, do NOT allow this object to be selected or shown.
+* IF a Choice with this ID IS selected, do NOT allow this object to be selected or shown.

 === "After"